wasabia/acts_as_tree/README.md

 => nil
 ```

-And there's a `TreeWalker` module (simply walking the tree and calling a given block on each node) as well.
-Example:
+And there's a `TreeWalker` module (traversing the tree using depth-first search (default) or breadth-first search) as well.
+Example given the Model `Page` as

 ```ruby
 class Page < ActiveRecord::Base